 Complex development challenges require partnerships between government, the private sector, civil society and others.
 The new global 2030 Agenda for Sustainable Development emphasises that the knowledge, expertise and finance of all must be harnessed to achieve our goals.

-When DFAT works with NGOs we seek to fully realise the added benefits working with NGOs should bring, including building on local knowledge and connections. development expertise, and ability to influence change.
+When DFAT works with NGOs we seek to, build on their local knowledge and connections, development expertise, and ability to influence change.

 More information on how DFAT works with NGOs: